chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_resource_platform.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following resources are platform resources (i.e. "built into the |chef client|"):
+The following resources are "platform resources" (i.e. "resources that are built into the |chef client|"):

 .. list-table::
    :widths: 150 450